COMBAT RULES

 The starting Speed of each player character is determined by their respective race, with each tile equivalent to 5 feet of movement.
 Opting for the Dash action allows the player character to maneuver an additional 4 tiles or 20 feet.
 Movement is accounted for as a pool that can be utilized as long as the creature possesses remaining movement.
 This permits the division of movement between actions and bonus actions.
 During combat, creatures are restricted to moving in straight lines while tracking their movements.
 To change direction, they must cease tracking and recommence by pressing the track movement button, subsequent to which they can proceed in their new chosen course.
 Unless they possess the Small racial perk, creatures are unable to pass through each other during combat if it is not conceptually feasible in the game.

 ‒ LINE OF SIGHT: Targeting a creature completely concealed behind substantial cover is impermissible.
 An object is considered as providing hard cover if it is reasonably expected to resist the penetration of weapons.
 Crouching does not require movement and is permitted for the purpose of obstructing Line of Sight in relation to Ranged attacks.
 Unless explicitly stated otherwise, teleportation spells do not enable the caster to traverse solid objects.
+Unless otherwise specified, all spells and abilities require Line of Sight on the designated target.
 Let's maintain a positive atmosphere with respect to Line of Sight.

 ‒ ATTACK OF OPPORTUNITY: Opportunities for attacks arise when a hostile creature moves beyond the melee range without executing the disengage action or enjoying immunity to Attacks of Opportunity as per an effect bestowed upon them.
 An Attack of Opportunity can exclusively target a creature upon exiting the melee range of a hostile entity or when a creature employs a ranged weapon attack within melee range.
 A creature can only partake in one Attack of Opportunity per round, utilizing their Reaction unless explicitly specified otherwise.
 Unless indicated otherwise, spell attacks and Teleportation spells do not provoke an Attack of Opportunity.
-There are Feats that allow for exceptions to these conditions.
+Forced Movement does not trigger Attacks of Opportunity.
+There are Feats that allow for exceptions to these conditions as well as feats that bypass Immunity to Attack of Opportunity.

 PLAYER VERSUS PLAYER (PVP) COMBAT